ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.8.0.md

     }
     ```

-4. Before we're done, we'll need to connect the Camera Enhancer instance with the Barcode Reader.
+4. Before we have done, we will bind the Camera Enhancer instance with the Barcode Reader.
 Please add the following to the `configurationDCE` method

     Objective-C: